rafsunsheikh/regulatory_legal_dataset_generation/README.md

 uvicorn server:app --reload
 ```

 Open http://127.0.0.1:8000 to access the UI.
 Uploaded PDFs are stored in `data/raw/`, processed in the background, and new instruction pairs are appended to `data/processed/dataset.jsonl`.
 The UI shows per-file progress, estimated time remaining, generation counts, and lets you pick the Ollama model and device per upload (edit the `MODEL_OPTIONS` array in `web/index.html` to adjust choices); task details are also exposed at `/tasks`.
-You can view/edit the prompt template before running an upload; the edited prompt is used for that run only.
+You can view/edit the prompt template and override run-time config (chunk size/overlap, temperature, retries) before running an upload; the edited values apply to that run only.

 View the dataset and stats at http://127.0.0.1:8000/dataset.
 That page streams entries from `data/processed/dataset.jsonl` (paged) and shows quick stats by source/model/device and average instruction length.

 You can also choose a device hint (auto/GPU/CPU) and see basic resource usage (CPU %, RSS) for each running task.
 The CPU-only option forces `num_gpu=0` in the Ollama call to stay off the GPU.

-## ⚙️ Configuration

-Edit `config.py` to customize:

-- **Model**: Change `OLLAMA_MODEL` to use different models
-- **Chunk Size**: Adjust `CHUNK_SIZE` and `CHUNK_OVERLAP`
-- **Temperature**: Control generation creativity (0.0-1.0)
-- **Prompt Template**: Customize `INSTRUCTION_PROMPT`

 ## 📊 Output Format